 Where to get started

 PAC also offers furniture and supplies to get your new cleanroom up and running or keep an existing cleanroom functioning properly.
 We have Fan Filter Units, Ceiling Systems, Pass-Thrus, Tables, Chairs, Gowning Room Supplies, Consumables, and much more.
-You can find our entire cleanroom section here.
+You can find an entire selection of broadline cleanroom products and consumables here.

 © Simplex Technical Staff. www.simplexisolationsystems.com